ioccc-src/winner/2018/mills/README.md

 First, I didn't submit the source code or binary image for v0 UNIX as part of my IOCCC entry.
-I merely submitted a `Makefile` that can issue a `curl` command to fetch a prebuilt v0 disk image from the github repository.
+I merely submitted a `Makefile` that can issue a `curl` command to fetch a pre-built v0 disk image from the GitHub repository.
 I am hoping this is considered part of "Legal abuse of the rules" which is supposed to be "somewhat encouraged".
 As per RULE 12, I am justifying said abuse here, in the remarks file.

 Secondly, the choice to run the UNIX v0 code is optional.
-If you are worried about Nokia's lawyers running you to ground for running a 50-year old copy of a binary image for a machine that is almost completely non-existent, you can just not do so.
+If you are worried about Nokia's lawyers running you to the ground for running a 50-year old copy of a binary image for a machine that is almost completely non-existent, you can just not do so.
 Delete the lines from the `Makefile` and sleep well.
-You still have two other UNIXes to play with.
+You still have two other UNICES to play with.

 What about the other two UNIX variants?
 These are both covered by licences that allow me to use them.
 Back in 2002, Caldera International released